Installation Testing / Debugging

 Opening the debugger from the console

-To open your console use the appropriate shortcut below.
+You can also open your console using the appropriate shortcut below.

 Once your console is open, you'll enter in Appcues.debug() in the open spot and hit enter to bring up the debugger.